 During college, Joe landed employment at a funeral home and earned his cub-undertaking badge from a very caring and patient man who had schooled many young people over the years in the art of small town funeral directing.
 He eventually earned a Bachelor's degree from the Cincinnati College of Mortuary Science.
 While living in Cincinnati, Joe met the future Mrs. Buysse.
 She was young, artistic and had the looks of the "little red headed girl" from the comic strip Peanuts.
 He eventually won her heart over and swept her off her feet to a storybook wedding on July 2, 1988.

-Joe and his wife have lived in St. Bernard, Ohio, Columbiaville and Lapeer, Michigan and since 1997 in Portage, Michigan with their son Adam.
-Their family also includes Adam's guinea pig Fudge, their dog Trixie, and billions and billions of dust particles and other things growing in and around the refrigerator.
-They are expecting a second child sometime between the months of October and January.
+Joe and his wife Jenny have lived in St. Bernard, Ohio, Columbiaville and Lapeer, Michigan and since 1997 in Portage, Michigan .
+His family also includes their son Adam and their daughter Emily-Jo.
 Because of the long and sometimes "non traditional" hours required by funeral service, much of Joe's free time is dedicated to being at home with his family.